victor-shepardson/rave-supercollider/README.md

 Note for arm64 macs: supercollider and libtorch architecture need to match.
 Building and running with Rosetta is possible but native performance is much better.

 `path/to/supercollider` is the checked out SuperCollider source from https://github.com/supercollider/supercollider at the same commit as the version you are running -- see the version number and `git checkout` that tag.
-At the time of writing you need to build SC from source for native build on arm64 Mac.
+At the time of writing you need to build SC from source for native build on arm64 mac.

 `/path/to/libtorch` is the downloaded libtorch from https://pytorch.org/get-started/locally/ .
 At time of writing this only distributes the x86_64 version for Mac.
 But you can install pytorch for arm64 via conda, and then point to that; in my case it was `/Users/victor/mambaforge/pkgs/pytorch-1.12.0-py3.9_0/lib/python3.9/site-packages/torch`.